-Born in 1955 in Streatham, South London I went to Furzedown Infants and Penwortham Junior schools.
+Born in 1955 (3rd April to be exact) in Streatham, South London I went to Furzedown Infants and Penwortham Junior schools.
 My father died of cancer in 1964 and I was given the opportunity to attend Christ’s Hospital, which I did from 1966 to 1973 ending up with 11 ‘O’ levels and 3 ‘A’ levels (would have been 4 but I got glandular fever and refused a “judgement award”).
 Thanks to a young maths master we were introduced to programming between the maths and additional maths O levels – Fortran by post!

 Whilst at CH I was a member of the CCF and got my glider A and B certificates and did 30 hours powered flight including solos.
 I won an RAF scholorship and was sent to the University of Essex to study TV and Radio Engineering.
 After getting there switching to Computer and Communications Engineering in which I got a BA 2ii (Hons).